<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1269321669886585&amp;ev=PageView&amp;noscript=1">

 5. The Operating Power Supply

-Any alteration in the power supply load coupled to the tank circuit may spark a change in the effective resistance of the circuit.
-Of course, this is what leads to a drift in the frequency output.
+Any alteration in the power supply load coupled to the tank circuit may spark a change in the effective resistance of the circuit, which leads to a drift in the frequency output.
+One possible solution to this problem is to use a regulated power supply.

 sources of frequency drift free download